-Electric car costs: how much does an electric car really cost?
+Electric car costs: What does an electric car really cost?

-Are electric cars cheaper than cars with combustion engines?
-Read more about the costs of purchasing, running and maintaining electric vehicles here.
+Are electric cars cheaper than combustion vehicles?
+Read more here about the costs of purchasing, operating and maintaining electric vehicles.

-The costs of electric vehicles depend, among other things, on the model, how they are used and your place of residence.
+The cost of electric vehicles depends on factors including the model, how you use the vehicle and your place of residence.
 In general, the following applies:

-The following overview is for illustrative purposes.
-It is based on average values and estimates (as of June 2024).
+The following overview provides an example.
+It is based on averages and estimates (as of June 2024).

 |---|---|---|